Chern Classes and Compatible Power Operations in Inertial K-theory: Introduction

-Finally, our analysis suggests the following interesting question. \begin{quest} Does there exist a category associated to the crepant resolution $Z$ whose Grothendieck group (with $\nc$-coefficients) is isomorphic as a $\lam$-ring to the virtual orbifold K-theory $(K_G(\IGX)_\nc,\star_{virt})$? \end{quest}
+Finally, our analysis suggests the following interesting question. \begin{quest} Is there category associated to the crepant resolution $Z$ whose Grothendieck group (with $\nc$-coefficients) is isomorphic as a $\lam$-ring to the virtual orbifold K-theory $(K(I\cx)_\nc,\star_{virt})$ before completion at the augmentation ideal? \end{quest} \begin{rem} It has subsequently been shown \cite{KS:12} that the results (namely Propositions \ref{prop:POneTwoVirtualK}, \ref{prop:POneThreeVirtualK}, and Theorem \ref{prop:HKRC}) in this paper for the virtual K-theory of $\pro(1,n)$ for $n=2,3$ generalize to all $n$.
+This verifies the conjectured relationship between the virtual K-theory ring and the K-theory of the crepant resolution $Z_n$ of $T^*\pro(1,n)$ for all $n$. \end{rem}